Business Reengineering

 “Even if you’ve been here 10 times, you walk in and you’re discovering something different,” said Phil Colicchio, a consultant with the real estate firm Cushman & Wakefield, as he led correspondent Faith Salie through a food hall.
 “How is a food hall different than a food court that we’d find in a mall or an airport?”
 Salie asked.
 “The food court was never really designed to give you an experience of any kind,” Colicchio replied.
 “It wasn’t designed to make you say, ‘Wow.’
 In a food hall, all your senses should get activated.
 Lots of variety, lots of artisanality.”
 “What is artisanality?” asked Salie.
 “Does that mean ‘fancy’?”
 “No,” Colicchio said.
 “You know what?
 It means ‘not corporate.'”

 Marche in Toronto was one of my favorites.
-Get a card then go shopping for your meal elements.
+Get a card, then go shopping for your meal elements.
 All great stuff.

-Where is the food hall in the Somerset Hills area?
-Answer; Nowhere.
-While the first to the market is going to lead the way, you have to travel to Jersey City to experience a food hall.
+\hile the first to the market is going to lead the way, you have to travel to Jersey City to experience a food hall.
 The District Kitchen in Jersey City is the closest we’ve seen to being a true “Food Hall”.

 The District Kitchen in Jersey City is the newest and best example of the food hall concept in our area.